 Are you tempted to tap the brakes on your job hunt during the holidays?

-You’re not the only one, which is exactly why you should stay the course like it’s mid-May.
+You’re not the only one, which is exactly why you should stay the course like it’s mid-March.

 “I’ve always had strong activity through the holidays,” said Kari Bodmer, former principal at Bodmer Executive Search.
 “It can be more of a challenge to get meetings scheduled, but winter weather conditions have been a much bigger factor than the holidays.”